-One of the greatest "free" tools available to everyone using digital marketing is Google Analytics.
-WordFly dynamically tags every link in your email so you can measure conversions directly from an email campaign to activity on your website.
+One of the best free tools available to everyone using digital marketing is Google Analytics (GA).
+WordFly can dynamically tag every link in your email and send this information back to your website’s Google Analytics account.
+Use this option to measure conversions directly from an email campaign to activity on your website.

-When the "Use Google Analytics tracking" option is ticked for your campaign, WordFly appends the following default data to your links:
+When the "Use Google Analytics tracking" option is enabled for your campaign, WordFly appends the following default data to your links:

 |UTM TAG||DEFAULT IN WORDFLY|

 |utm_medium||Campaign Medium.
 This will be "email"|

 |utm_campaign||Campaign Name.
 The WordFly campaign name will be used for this|

 |utm_content||Campaign Content (utm_content): This will be used to differentiate between "version_A" and "version_B"*|